-Once you have opened the lens package, removed and examined the lens, follow these steps to insert the lens into your eye:
+Once you have opened the lens case or lens package, removed, and examined the lens, follow these steps to insert the lens into your eye:

-- 1. BE SURE THE LENS IS NOT INSIDE-OUT by following either of the following procedures: - Place the lens on the tip of your index finger and check its profile.
+- 1. BE SURE THE LENS IS NOT INSIDE-OUT by following one of the following procedures: - Place the lens on the tip of your index finger and check its profile.
 The lens should assume a natural, curved, bowl-like shape.
-If the lens edges tend to point outward, the lens is inside out. - Another method is to gently squeeze the lens between the thumb and forefinger.
+If the lens edges tend to point outward, the lens is inside out. - Gently squeeze the lens between the thumb and forefinger.
 The edges should turn inward.
-If the lens is inside out, the edges will turn slightly outward.
+If the lens is inside out, the edges will turn slightly outward. - Place the lens on the tip of your index finger and, looking up at the lens, locate the numbers 1-2-3.
+1-2-3 indicates correct orientation while a reverse of 1-2-3 indicates the lens is inside out.
+If the lens is inside out (reverse 1-2-3), invert the lens and locate the numbers again to confirm correct lens orientation.
+Note that the 1-2-3 marking is not present on the ACUVUE® VITA for ASTIGMATISM lens.